 This is the date the vehicle was acquired by the current keeper.

-This is the date the DVLA have as being the date the vehicle was manufactured.
+This is the date the vehicle was manufactured according the DVLA.

-This is the number of owners that have legally kept the vehicle since it was manufacturer.
-Every time the ownership of a vehicle changes the DVLA are informed, and this field represents the total number of keepers.
+This is the number of registered keepers that have kept possession of the vehicle since it was manufactured.
+Every time the keepership of a vehicle changes the DVLA is informed.
+This field returns the total number of keepers.

 This is the date the vehicle was acquired by the previous keeper.